Taylor-Green Vortex#

 end

 First, the number of boundary conditions to be applied must be specified.
 For each boundary condition, the id of the boundary as well as its type must be specified.
 All boundaries are periodic.
-The x- (id=0) is periodic with the x+ boundary (id=1), the y- (id=2) is periodic with the y+ boundary (id=3) and so on and so forth.
+The x- boundary (id=0) is periodic with the x+ boundary (id=1), the y- boundary (id=2) is periodic with the y+ boundary (id=3) and so on and so forth.
 For each periodic boundary condition, the periodic direction must be specified.
 A periodic direction of 0 implies that the normal direction of the wall is the \(\mathbf{e}_x\) vector, 1 implies that it’s the \(\mathbf{e}_y\).

 Physical Properties#